\documentclass[final, 9pt, onecolumn]{saucis}

 You may also use subsubsections, but please put a line or two of text between the subsections and the subsubsection titles.

-Please, do not put a proclamation immediately after a subtitle of any level.
+Please do not place a proclamation immediately after a subtitle at any level.

 Write a line or two of text in between.